Inside the Star

 Lira of Loop sent a frantic chord: Do not speak of the Stream.
 Do not invite it.

-But ZiggyBoot was beyond caution.
+But Ziggaboot was beyond caution.
 He'd been executed by caution.

 "There's a Soul Stream," he told the antimatter presence.
 "Souls stratify by density—karma, compatibility with soul matter.
 I reincarnate.
-I've done it.
-I remember because I sank."
+I've done it."

 The antimatter presence went very still.